omo/old.flakiness.es/flakiness/source/2013-12-30-rebooting-blog-with-middleman.html.markdown

 This kind of vitality is a signal of good project.

-It isn't fair to say that Octopress is an inactive project when you see its [commit rate](https://github.com/imathis/octopress/commits/master), but its release cycle is barely predictable and it's even hard to understand the versioning.
+It isn't fair to say that Octopress is an inactive project when you see its [commit rate](https://github.com/imathis/octopress/commits/master), but its release cycle is barely predictable and it's even harder to understand the versioning.

 See there is a branch called [3.0-stable](https://github.com/middleman/middleman/commits/3.0-stable) but its last commit happened more than half a year ago and current master stays on 2.x or something.
 Pretty confusing.